 In 2015, when an undercover Russian investigative reporter infiltrated the IRA, it employed approximately 400 individuals.
 Today, it has ballooned to almost 1,000 employees and has moved to a new office three times the size of its original space.
 This expansion was planned in preparation for the March presidential elections.
 In the lead-up to the vote, the 900 or so Russian trolls, state-owned media outlets, and government officials, together deployed a coordinated and structured disinformation campaign.
 It had several themes: to deny any allegations of election fraud, to scare or entice Russians into voting to bolster turnout, and to blame all signs of dissent or corruption on the West and the Russian opposition (which, the Kremlin believes, the West controls).

 On March 15, a user of the popular messaging app Telegram claiming to be an employee of the Russian-language section of the IRA published what he claimed were instructions on how to respond to inevitable allegations of election fraud.
 The instructions, shared on Telegram, included links to articles already created by the IRA to be used as sources when posting comments.
 Among other things, the instructions directed the troll factory’s employees to disseminate on social media a rumor that the West has been planning to interfere in the Russian elections, a claim previously made by the Russian foreign ministry.
-On election day, Interfax, a state-owned media organization, reported that the Central Elections Commission had prevented a cyberattack from 15 countries.
-No evidence of the attack was provided.
+On election day, the Russia-based media organization Interfax reported that the Central Elections Commission had prevented a cyberattack from 15 countries.* No evidence of the attack was provided.